redoxeon/Danker-Neon/README.md

 # Danker Neon

-> an even dankerer, more neonier theme for anywhere you view code
+> an even dankerer, more neonier theme for VS Code

 I really like the colors in [Dank Neon](https://github.com/DankNeon/vscode), but found that not everything in the editor was colored.
 I tried contributing but the project seems slightly dead...
 So I'm doing it myself! 😄